ABSENCE = non-attendance in school, non-attendance in an individual class, or a combination of both including tardiness and early dismissals.

 Vacations must be approved by the building Principal at least five (5) days before leaving.

 A total of 5 days of requested vacation is permissible in one school year.
-Additional vacation days for "special circumstances" will require the approval of the assistant superintendent of schools.
+Additional vacation days for "special circumstances" will require the approval of the superintendent of schools.

 If a student is involved in Extra-Curricular Activities, they must be in school by 8:30 am to participate that day.
 Exceptions to this include: